 Doge's Palace Museum - Saint Mark's Square 1, San Marco - Venice

-The Civic Museum of Palazzo Ducale is housed in the homonymous palace located in the splendid Piazza San Marco; placed next to the Basilica also faces the San Marco Basin.
-Political seat of the Serenissima and the doges' house, it hosts an exhibiting itinerary of an historical and architectural nature which is essential for every visitor to the city of Venice.
+The Civic Museum of Palazzo Ducale is housed in the homonymous palace located in the splendid Piazza San Marco; placed next to the Basilica it also faces Saint Mark's Basin.
+Political seat of the Serenissima and the doges' house, it hosts an exhibiting itinerary of an historical and architectural nature which is essential for every visitor interested to the city of Venice.
 The Museum is part of the circuit of the Venetian Civic Museums and is one of the most visited monuments in Venice (more than 1 million per year).
 Art exhibitions are also organized during the year.

 After entering the Porta del Frumento, located under the portico that faces the San Marco Basin next to the Ponte della Paglia, the visitor begins the path with the Museo dell'Opera; then it passes through the courtyard with the Scala dei Giganti and the Clock by Bartolomeo Manopola (1615); it goes up to the upper rooms of the Palace where you can visit the Doge's Apartment and the Institutional Rooms like the Sala del Maggior Consiglio; takes advantage of unforgettable moments with the panoramic passage on the Renaissance Lodges and concludes its visit with the suggestive passage on the Bridge of Sighs to see the Prisons in which Casanova and Silvio Pellico were held.
 A final stage is represented by the Armory.